shin4299/homebridge-airvisual/README.md

 Alternatively, GPS coordinates (`latitude` and `longitude`) or a specific city (`city`, `state`, and `country`) can be used.

 * GPS coordinates can be found using https://www.latlong.net

+  * Coordinates must be entered as numbers, not strings

 * A specific city, state, and country can be found using https://www.airvisual.com/world